Hannah Wilson (Home and Away)

 Hannah Wilson is a fictional character from the Australian soap opera, Home and Away, played by Cassie Howarth.
 The character made her first screen appearance on 29 August 2013.
 She was introduced as part of established character Zac MacGuire's (Charlie Clausen) extended family.
 Hannah is characterised as a "strong and determined" and very family orientated.
 She arrives in Summer Bay with newfound responsibility of looking after her dead sister's children Oscar (Jake Speer) and Evelyn MacGuire (Philippa Northeast).
 She takes a job at the local hospital as a nurse.
 Her early storylines focused mainly on the MacGuire family and Hannah shared a brief relationship with brother-in-law Zac.
 Producers created a new partnership between Hannah and Andy Barrett (Tai Hara).
 The latter being a self-destructive character, their relationship is short-lived following the revelation that he is a drug dealer.

 Writers continued to involve Hannah in romantic themed stories when she develops feelings for her married colleague Nate Cooper (Kyle Pryor).
 Their attraction causes a feud between Hannah and Nate's mentally unstable wife Sophie Taylor (Bridgette Sneddon).
 When Hannah and Nate share a kiss, Sophie takes Nate hostage and causes a bus crash.
-The scenes formed the 2014 series finale and Hannah was left with life changing injures after two of her vertebrae were crushed leaving her paralysed.
+The scenes formed the 2014 series finale and Hannah was left with life changing injuries after two of her vertebrae were crushed leaving her paralysed.
 The story marked the character's first issue-led storyline.
 Howarth researched the plot intensively because she wanted to portray the disability correctly.
 Writers eventually paired Hannah and Andy together again.
 But their relationship is marred with Andy's personal issues, Hannah's struggle to regain the use of her legs and Hannah's infidelity with her ex-fiancé Sean Gleeson (Luke Pegler).
 After her break-up with Andy, she starts dating Chris Harrington (Johnny Ruffo).
 The character was killed off on 5 May 2016 ending two and a half years on the show.
 She suffered a head injury during an explosion at the Caravan Park.